ciernialab/MicrogliaMorphology/README.md

 -   [BioVoxxel Toolbox](https://imagej.net/plugins/biovoxxel-toolbox)
 -   [FracLac](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/Installation.htm)

-### Install MicrogliaMorphology into ImageJ plugins folder and download MicrogliaMorphology_BioVoxxel script
+### Install MicrogliaMorphology scripts into ImageJ plugins folder

 1. When you download and install FIJI, your app and related scripts/plugins will be saved into a folder called “Fiji.app”.